Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 Review of the Differences Between the Radiant Rider Waite and Universal Waite

 In Radiant Rider Waite.
-The back of the card design has a yellow star with a navy blue background, whereas Universal Waite is darker in the shade and provides a start with a golden metallic sheen.
+The back of the card design has a yellow star with a navy blue background, whereas Universal Waite is darker in shade and provides a start with a golden metallic sheen.

 Conclusion: